 Dose from external radiation: Dose from external radiation is also evaluated by its contribution to the DOE total dose limit of 100 mrem/year from all relevant pathways.
-The estimated dose from external radiation at PORTS is 0 because the public no longer has access to the portion of Perimeter Road next to the cylinder yards, which store DUF_6 cylinders that emit radiation.
+The estimated dose from external radiation at PORTS is 0 because the public no longer has access to the portion of Perimeter Road next to the cylinder yards, which store $DUF_6$ cylinders that emit radiation.

 Dose from the surface water pathway: Dose from the surface water pathway is evaluated by how much it contributes to the DOE total dose limit of 100 mrem/year from all relevant pathways.
-The estimated dose from incidental ingestion of surface water was 0 mrem because levels of radionuclides detected at the upstream monitoring location on the Scioto River were higher than the levels of radionuclides detected downstream from PORTS.
+The estimated dose from incidental ingestion of surface water was 0.0015 mrem/year.
+This level is 0.0015 percent of the DOE annual dose limit of 100 mrem/year.

 Dose from the sediment pathway: Like surface water, dose from the sediment pathway is evaluated by its contribution to the DOE total dose limit of 100 mrem/year from all relevant pathways.
-The estimated dose from incidental ingestion of sediment from PORTS was 0.004 mrem/year.
-This level is 0.004 percent of the DOE annual dose limit of 100 mrem/year.
+The estimated dose from incidental ingestion of sediment from PORTS was 0.015 mrem/year.
+This level is 0.015 percent of the DOE annual dose limit of 100 mrem/year.